 Preparing for Your CT Scan

-Do not eat or drink for four hours before the exam.
+- Don’t eat for four hours before the exam.

-Take your usual medications with a small amount of water unless directed otherwise.
+- Take your usual medications unless directed otherwise.

-Inform your physician or technologist if you are or may be pregnant.
+- Tell your physician and technologist if you are or may be pregnant.